nrdg/groupyr/paper/paper.md

 For high-dimensional supervised learning, it is often beneficial to use domain-specific knowledge to improve the performance of statistical learning models.
-When the problem contains covariates which form groups, researchers can including this grouping information to find parsimonious representations of the relationship between covariates and targets.
+When the problem contains covariates which form groups, researchers can include this grouping information to find parsimonious representations of the relationship between covariates and targets.
 These groups may arise artificially, as from the polynomial expansion of a smaller feature space, or naturally, as from the anatomical grouping of different brain regions or the